top of page

 The adjective 'neutral' has a fascinating etymology rooted in Latin.
 It traces its origins to the Latin word 'neuter,' which is a combination of 'ne' (meaning 'not') and 'uter' (meaning 'either of two').
 This etymology underscores the concept of 'neutrality' as being 'not favoring either of two sides or options.'
 Over time, the term evolved to describe a state of impartiality, where one does not exhibit bias or favoritism towards any particular side, opinion, or position.
 Thus, the word 'neutral' eloquently captures the essence of being even-handed and devoid of partiality in various contexts, from diplomacy to discussions of ethics and fairness.

-Quiz: Find the meaning of neutral
+Quiz: Find the meaning of the adjective neutral:

 Try Again!